contentstack/contentstack-java/README.md

 ### Prerequisite

 You will need JDK installed on your machine.
-You can install it from [here] (http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
+You can install it from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).

 ### Setup and Installation